byhoson/byhoson.github.io/index.md

 ## whoami
 Hello, there!
 I am a graduate student pursuing a Ph.D. at POSTECH.
-I study formal verification at Software Verification Lab, advised by Kyungmin Bae.
+I study formal methods at Software Verification Lab, advised by Kyungmin Bae.
 Before that, I obtained my bachelor's degree at Sogang University.
 I am broadly interested in formally reasoning about software thereby achieving reliability.
 I am mostly happy when two seemingly different things turn out to be the same.
 My first name is somewhat pronounced as Bee-young-ho.

 ## Interest
-I am roughly interested in applying formal methods - including model checking, computational logic, etc - to real-world systems such as software engineering, distributed systems, security & privacy, AI, etc.
+I am interested in compromising beautiful reasoning principles for computational reality.
+Sometimes I ponder what whould be the right bridge between the two worlds of logic and computing.
+On the model theoretic aspect, I find those results such as Buchi-Elgot-Trakhtenbrot theorem, Fagin's theorem, Courcelle's theorem extremely interesting.
+And on the proof theoretic aspect, I find Curry-Howard correspondence aesthetic.
+I try to understand both.
+And hopefully apply them.
+And hopefully make money.

+For now, I am interested in the following:
+* automated verification techniques, esp. model checking
+* programming languages, formal semantics, and types
+* formal verification of distributed/concurrent systems
+* rewriting logic

 ## Education
 * (2022 Aug - present) Ph.D. course in [Computer Science and Engineering](https://cse.postech.ac.kr).
 POSTECH.